 In media research, individual respondents or focus groups can be exposed to TV advertisements, trailers and full-length pilots while monitoring their behavioral responses, for example, using facial expression analysis.
 Identifying scenes where emotional responses were expected but the audience just didn’t “get it” is crucial to refining the appeal of the TV-program.
 Facial expression analysis can also be used to find the key frames that result in the most extreme facial expressions – showing when the program really landed on target.

 Ideally, handling software and navigating websites should be a pleasant experience – frustration and confusion levels should certainly be kept as low as possible.
 Monitoring user behavior, for example based on scrolling or click-ratio as well as facial expressions, while testers browse websites or software dialogs can provide insights into the emotional satisfaction of the desired target group.

 Eye tracking is a particularly useful technology, as it helps pinpoint exactly what the person is looking at during their experience with the website.
 When combined with other measures, it gives an insight into what exactly gave them a positive or negative feeling during the interaction.

 Human behavior is a multi-faceted and dynamic field of study, requiring many points of interrogation to yield insights.
 Learning processes lay the foundation for determining many of our behaviors, although we are constantly changing in response to our environment.
 Understanding our behaviors is a tricky task, but one that we are getting ever closer to accomplishing.
-Traditional methods of study have taught us many things, and now biometrics can lead the way.
+Traditional methods of study have taught us many things, and now biosensors can lead the way.

-I hope you’ve enjoyed reading this snippet from our Complete Pocket Guide to Human Behavior – if you’d like to learn even more, and become a true expert in human behavior, then download our free guide below!
+I hope you’ve enjoyed reading this snippet from our Complete Pocket Guide to Human Behavior – if you’d like to learn even more and become a true expert in human behavior, then download our free guide below!